-|Lou von Salome as a teenager
+|Lou von Salomé as a teenager

 As truly as I'd love a friend,

-I have loved you, riddle of life,
+I have always loved you, riddling life,

-whether I've rejoiced with you or wept,
+whether I've laughed with you or wept,

-whether you've brought me contentment or strife.
+whether you have brought me pleasure or strife.

-Even when you hurt I love you,
+Even in your sorrow I love you,

-and, when you must scatter me through space,
+and, when you scatter me through space,

-I will tear myself from your arms
+I will tear myself out of your arms

-as if from a dear friend's embrace.
+as a friend from a friend's embrace.

-With all my strength I cling to you;
+With all my strength I cling to you!

-let all your fire enkindle me.
+Let all your fire enkindle me.